Kubernetes PetSets

 Kubernetes network proxy

 Kubernetes fulfills service -> Pods integration by enabling a network proxy called the Kube-proxy on every node in a cluster.
-The network proxy is always there even if Pods are not running.
-Its main task is to route traffic to the correct Pod and can do TCP, UDP stream forwarding or round robin TCP, UDP forwarding.
+The network proxy is always there, even if Pods are not running.
+Its main task is to route traffic to the correct Pod and can do TCP, UDP stream forwarding, or round-robin TCP, UDP forwarding.

 To make all this work, Kubernetes uses IPtables and Virtual IP addresses.